 The first time I encountered a recorder was in third grade, when everyone had to learn it.
 The school used it as a litmus test of musical aptitude, which then helped determine who would be in the school band.
 I was a natural at it (at least compared to the other kids) and joined the band the next year as the first-chair clarinet.
 It wasn't until years later that I learned there were any other sizes of recorder besides the soprano!

-My musical training consists of spending my teen years learning volumes of JS Bach's work by heart, and a couple theory classes while an undergrad at Cornell University (class of '88).
+My musical training consists of spending my teen years learning volumes of JS Bach's work by heart, and a couple theory classes while an undergrad at Cornell University (class of '88!).
 Bach's preludes, fantasias, toccatas and fugues for organ were my particular favorites and at age twelve I started writing music which emulated his style.
-Of course it wasn't exactly *stellar*, but you have to start somewhere, right?
-Since then I've refined my own style of composing - now that I know some of the rules, I like to break them with impunity.
+Of course it wasn't great, but it was the start of a lifelong passion.
+Since then I've refined my own style of composing - now that I know some of the rules, I like to break them.

-In addition to composing music I am also involved with the East Bay Recorder Society, where I was the President for three years, and now I'm the keeper of the chapter music library, and I also heckle at chapter meetings.
+In addition to composing music I am also involved with the East Bay Recorder Society, where I was the President for three years, and now I'm the keeper of the chapter music library, which is a free-for-all music exchange (for published editions only).
+I also heckle at chapter meetings.